 Autism is the term used to describe what professionals call a complex developmental disability.
 It is widely believed that symptoms begin to become evident during the first three years of a child’s life.
 This condition involves a series of neurological disorders that effect normal brain function, inhibiting development of the person’s communication and social interaction skills.
 People with ASD have issues with verbal and non-verbal communication, a wide range of social interactions, and academic standards.
 With the qEEG or Brain Map as an assessment tool, we can see the electrical activity of the brain.
 We can then determine where and how the dysregulation occurs allowing us to develop treatment protocols to put the brain back into balance without medication.

 We can help!
-Please call for more information.
+Please call or text for more information.

 Autism Spectrum Disorder and Common Symptoms:

 The severity of symptoms may vary greatly, but all people with ASD have some common symptoms in the following areas: